Things to avoid with Anki

 Studying too many new words

-Do not go over 20 words/day unless you are studying at least 1-2 hours every day.
-Initially it may be doable but reviews will pile up so fast it’s scary.
+Don’t go over 20 words per day unless you are studying at least 1-2 hours every day.
+Initially it’s doable but if you miss a day or two, it piles up so fast it’s scary.

 Only using premade decks